Riki Hendrix

-Riki Hendrix is an American rock guitarist who has been musically active since the 1970s.
+Riki Hendrix was an American rock guitarist who had been musically active since the 1970s.
 He is a relative of Jimi Hendrix.
 He was also a member of two funk bands during the 1970s, Booty People and General Caine.
 He eventually found popularity as a solo artist.
 He also did well in Singapore.
+He allegedly died in January, 2026.

 Background

 Riki Hendrix was born in San Bernardino, California.
 A relative of Jimi Hendrix, he comes from a musical family and grew up in a household with jazz and classical musicians.
 He was originally known as Ricky Goodloe.

 In his youth he did get to see his cousin Jimi Hendrix play live. however, due to the age differences and the fact that Jimi Hendrix was on the road a lot, he never got to know him as well as he should have.

 Hendrix played semi-pro baseball for a number of years.
 He gave up his athletic career due to a knee injury.
 He then turned to music and changed his name.
 It would have been after the mid 1970s when this took place.

 He has toured Asia, Europe and Canada.
 He also toured the United States with former Band of Gypsys members, Buddy Miles and Billy Cox in a tribute to Jimi Hendrix.